NLS-04/Consumption-recorder/README.md

 # Consumption-recorder

-Small and simple Python project to neatly organize the consumption of electricity, gas and water of a rental. (currently only in German)
+Small and simple Python project to neatly organize and record the consumption of electricity, gas and water of a rental. (currently only in German)